What is the Best Type of Water Heater to Use in Northern Virginia?

 Solar-powered water heaters work great in sunny climates and can deliver serious savings in summer.
 This is the major drawback to installing a solar water heater system in Northern Virginia!
 For cloudy days, a backup system needs to kick in to make up the difference in solar power and the house's needs.

 If you're keen on installing solar panels for your home, there are both local and federal rebates available.

 Benefits of solar power water heaters

-- Your energy savings can be huge during summer
+- Your energy savings can be huge during the summer

-- The most eco-friendly heating options there is
+- The most eco-friendly heating option there is

 Problems with solar power water heaters

 - It will take between 10 and 30 years to recoup the costs of buying and installing solar panels

 - Best used in sunny areas

 The Most Popular Water Heaters in the US